Chipdelmal/Chipdelmal.github.io/_artsci/2022-04-04-LegoOptimizer.md

 Given a pixel-based image and a pool of colored blocks:

 1. Can I recreate the image with my available blocks?
-2. How should I arrange them so that I don't run out without the image being completed?
+2. How should I arrange them so that I don't run out of them without the image being completed?

 Some things to note when simplifying the problem-space are: